dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 the developer neurons' voting power is restricted by a multiplier.
 This multiplier is proportional to the portion of sale tokens that are sold in the initial decentralization sale.
-As more of the sale tokens are sold in the future, the voting power multiplier increase until it is 1 when all sale tokens have been sold.
+As more of the sale tokens are sold in the future, the voting power multiplier increases until it is 1 when all sale tokens have been sold.

 _Remark:_ The developer and airdrop neurons are the only neurons that already exist during the decentralization sale.
 At this point, the dapp canister(s) are already controlled by the SNS.
 Therefore, **you should make sure that you define at least one developer or airdrop neuron as they provide the only way how to upgrade the dapp during the sale.**